 |Cultural||Archiving and Retention|

-It is important to make sure all requirements are signed off by their responsible owners.
-At which point the requirements document can be passed over to IT or the project team to deliver the changes.
-It is worth noting that the requirements document may require some supporting system models such as class diagrams or use cases.
+Once complete, the requirements documentation can be passed to IT or the project team to deliver the changes.
+It is worth noting that the requirements documentation may require some supporting system models such as class diagrams or use cases.